cpdf -create-pdf [-create-pdf-pages <n>]

 The standard paper sizes are listed in Section 3.1, or you may specify the width and height directly, as described in the same chapter.

-A basic text to PDF convertor is included in cpdf.
+A basic text to PDF convertor is included in Cpdf.
 It takes a UTF8 text file (ASCII is a subset of UTF8) and typesets it ragged-right, splitting on whitespace.
 Both Windows and Unix line endings are allowed.

 cpdf -typeset file.txt -create-pdf-papersize a3portrait